godwokenrises/godwoken-doc/versioned_docs/version-0.0/overview.md

 | run readonly nodes          |    yes     |   yes**   |

 During the Godwoken beta phase, the deploy contract feature is only open to developers allowed on the list.
 We need to upgrade the Godwoken beta or coordinate with developers in case of emergency.
 Developers or teams are welcome to participate in the Godwoken beta anyways.
-In the current version, a readonly node cannot query mem-pool status.

 Godwoken beta is limited to the following design choices: